nickw444/nickw444.github.io/_posts/security/2015-11-19-cysca_web_05_turn_it_on_and_off_again.md

 {% endhighlight %}

 Awesome.
 Let's get some data out of this database.
 We use multiple threads to speed up the collection, since this is a blind injection.
-Additionall, it looks **totally badass**.
+Additionally, it looks **totally badass**.
 `sqlmap.py -r tickets.txt  --ignore-401 --level=3 --tables --threads=10`: